Home Compare FNF vs STJ.L

 Where FNF and STJ.L each sit in their own 5-year price and valuation history.

-FNF (66th percentile) and STJ.L (51st percentile) both sit in the upper-middle of their own 5-year ranges.
-The historical entry context is broadly similar for both.
+FNF (66th percentile) and STJ.L (77th percentile) sit at comparable positions within their own 5-year histories.
 This reflects entry timing, not which company is structurally stronger.

 Describes historical entry positioning only.
 Descriptive — not investment advice.